jitbit/FastCache/Atomic.md

 # Atomicness

-When it comes ot atomicness, the buggest challenge is to check "item exists" and "item not expired" in one go.
+When it comes ot atomicness, the biggest challenge is to check "item exists" and "item not expired" in one go.

 When an item was "found but is expired" - we need to treat this as "not found" and discard it.
 For that we either need to use a lock so that the the three steps "exist? expired? remove!" are performed atomically.
 Otherwise another tread might chip in,